oracle-livelabs/converged/microservices-txeventq-kafka/kafka-connect-txeventq/kafka-connect-txeventq.md

 ### Prerequisites

-- This laboratory assumes you have already completed the earlier laboratories.
+- This lab assumes you have already completed the earlier labs.
     1. Kafka Broker: Confluent Platform 3.3.0 or above, or Kafka 0.11.0 or above
     2. Oracle Transactional Event Queues
 - Connect: Confluent Platform 4.1.0 or above, or Kafka 1.1.0 or above